thulanirex/zamtel-mobile-money-php-sdk/README.md

 ZAMPAY_CREDENTIAL=your_credential

 ## Usage
-# To use the MobileMoneyController class:
+# To use the CollectPayment class:

-$mobileMoneyController = new MobileMoneyController();
+$collectPayment = new CollectPayment();
-$response = $mobileMoneyController->zamtelChargeRequest($msisdn, $amount);
+$response = $collectPayment->zamtelChargeRequest($msisdn, $amount);

-## To use the BusinessToCustomer class:
+## To use the DisbursePayment class:
-$businessToCustomer = new BusinessToCustomer();
+$disburse = new DisbursePayment();
-$response = $businessToCustomer->zamtelChargeRequest($msisdn, $amount);
+$response = $disburse->zamtelChargeRequest($msisdn, $amount);

 Replace $msisdn and $amount with the actual values for the mobile number and the transaction amount.

 ## Running the Project Locally as an API

 This project can be set up as a simple REST API without using any framework.
-A basic router is included to define routes for both the MobileMoneyController and BusinessToCustomer classes.
+A basic router is included to define routes for both the CollectPayment and DisbursePayment classes.
 Follow these steps to run it locally:

-    1. Create a new file named api.php in the project's root directory.
+    1. I have created a file named api.php in the project's root directory.
 This file will handle API requests and routing.

     2. Open a terminal or command prompt and navigate to the project's root directory.
 Run the following command to start the built-in web server: